TenacioussD/attack-aware-mvp/README.md

 - Test before pushing to dev: Ensure all your code works as expected before pushing to the dev branch.
 This includes running tests, checking for errors, and confirming functionality.
 - No direct pushes to main: The main branch is protected.
 Only push changes to dev -never directly to main.

+## REMEMBER TO ADD REGULAR COMMENTS THROUGHOUT YOUR CODE!

 # Attack Aware :detective: